Product Overview

 The Problem

-Users struggle to find diverse food options due to poor menu organization and inefficient checkout processes that are slow and time-consuming.
+From the surveys, I found out that users struggled to find diverse food options due to poor menu organization and inefficient checkout processes that are slow and time-consuming.

-Project Goal Statement
+Product Goal Statement

 Target Audience